 The next three years went well for me until a small spot was found on my lung.
 My oncologist suggested watching it for a year with testing every three months.
 The spot was only a centimeter, but I had heard a renowned pancreatic cancer researcher from John Hopkins say that a centimeter could be a death sentence to a pancreatic cancer patient.
 Patient-active mode kicked in once again and I wanted to move forward.
 After seeing three additional doctors, I finally had a biopsy.
 When I got the results, the doctors acknowledged that “you know your body better than we do—it is pancreatic cancer.”
 After consulting with trusted sources, several weeks later I had the lower right lobe of my lung removed by thoracic surgeon Dr. Camilla Mican.

 Although I am feeling well, I have very small nodules on both lungs; the nodules have not grown in several years.
-When I found out about the nodules I immediately contacted the HonorHealth Research Institute (in partnership with Translational Genomics), where expertise second opinions can be obtained for pancreatic cancer.
+When I found out about the nodules I immediately contacted the HonorHealth Research Institute (in partnership with Translational Genomics Research Institute), where expert second opinions can be obtained for pancreatic cancer.
 They are part of my healthcare team because I know the importance of research in fighting this terrible disease.
 They were concerned and ordered a CT scan and genetic testing.
 It was agreed to stay on a six-month follow up schedule, for now.

 Besides the recent genetic testing, I have participated in a Target Now clinical study, and had next-gen sequencing twice, to learn more about my DNA and RNA.